Super Mario 64 DS: Health, lives, and power-ups

+Setting and objective

 Super Mario 64 DS is a 3D platformer in which the player switches between four different characters – Yoshi, Mario, Luigi, and Wario – and controls them through numerous levels to collect 150 Power Stars, 30 more than the original game.
 Each character is essential to fully complete the game.
 Each level is an enclosed world (usually contained within and entered through a painting) in which the player is free to wander in all directions and discover the environment without time limits.
 The worlds are inhabited with enemies that attack the characters, as well as friendly creatures that provide assistance, offer information, or ask for help.
 The player gathers stars in each course; some stars only appear after completing certain tasks, often hinted at by the name of the star in the star select menu.
 These challenges include defeating bosses, solving puzzles, racing an opponent, and gathering coins.
 As the player collects stars, more areas of the castle become accessible.